karizabal/ratings-project/README.md

 The research question guiding this project is: **Do healthier diets tend to have higher ratings?**

-Exploring this question provides insight into popular diets, particularly if diet-specific foods are rated based on their health benefits, taste, or convenience, therefore elucidating the most accessible and effective diets for a healthy life.
+Exploring this question provides insight into popular diets, particularly if diet-specific foods are rated based on their health benefits, taste, or convenience, therefore elucidating the most accessible yet effective diets for a healthy life.

 The first dataset `recipes` has 83782 rows and 12 columns, containing the following information: